-The Consolidated Financial Statements as of and for the thirteen week periods ended April 29, 2006 and April 30, 2005 are unaudited and are presented pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC").
-Accordingly, these Consolidated Financial Statements should be read in conjunction with the Consolidated Financial Statements and notes thereto contained in the Company's 2005 Annual Report on Form 10-K. In the opinion of management, the accompanying Consolidated Financial Statements reflect all adjustments (which are of a normal recurring nature) necessary for a fair statement of the results for the interim periods.
+The Consolidated Financial Statements as of and for the thirteen week and twenty-six week periods ended July 29, 2006 and July 30, 2005 are unaudited and are presented pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC").
+Accordingly, these Consolidated Financial Statements should be read in conjunction with the Consolidated Financial Statements and Notes thereto contained in the Company's 2005 Annual Report on Form 10-K. In the opinion of management, the accompanying Consolidated Financial Statements reflect all adjustments (which are of a normal recurring nature) necessary for a fair statement of the results for the interim periods.